csmaller/plv_nuxt/content/visit/2023-11-29-tasting-room.md

 image: /img/img_e5855.jpg
 image_position: right
 ---
-Our rustic barn tasting room is currently open seasonally, April through November.
+The tasting room is open seasonally from April through November for the 2024 season.

-Thursday 11-6
+**Hours of Operation:**

-Friday 11-8
+***Thursday 11-6***

-Saturday 11-8
+***Friday 11-8***

-Sunday 11-6
+***Saturday 11-8***

-We offer tastings, flights, wine-by-the-glass, spritzers, sangrias, and bottles.
-No outside alcohol is allowed on the property and is strictly prohibited.
+***Sunday 11-6***

-Cheese, crackers and snacks are also available for purchase in our wine tasting room.
-For food truck and live music schedule, please check out our event calendar.
+We offer wine tastings, flights, wine-by-the-glass and spritzers to drink on-site.
+Bottle sales are to-go.
+No outside food or drink is allowed on the property.
+If you're hungry, a robust selection of specialty foods, locally sourced meats, cheeses and other treats are also available for purchase in our farm store area of the wine tasting room to nosh on while you visit.
+For our schedule of food trucks, live music and other events please check out our [event calendar](https://peacelovevinonew.netlify.app/events#calendar).

-Please note our tasting room is not heated or air conditioned but is still fairly cool and breezy in the summer, so please dress accordingly.
+Our rustic barn tasting room and spacious patio, complete with a custom 12 foot tall stone fireplace is the perfect space to spend your day enjoying great wine and food with your friends and family.